Ruutuli/OcieBot/RAILWAY_DEPLOYMENT.md

 ### Dashboard Service Issues

+- **Build errors - Rollup module not found**:
+  - Error: `Cannot find module @rollup/rollup-linux-x64-gnu`
+  - **Solution**: This is now fixed automatically.
+The build process includes optional dependencies and a postinstall script ensures Rollup binaries are installed
+  - If you still see this error, ensure `npm install --include=optional` is used (already configured in `railway.json`)
 - **API calls failing**: Verify `VITE_API_URL` is set correctly and matches API service domain
 - **OAuth not working**:
   - Check `DISCORD_REDIRECT_URI` in API service matches Discord OAuth redirects